maemeenoi/database-devops-autopilot/training/flyway-autopilot/labs/lab4-schema-change-capture.md

 - All your tables (Customers, Products, Orders, CustomerLoyalty, ProductReviews) are in the schema model
 - Views (CustomerOrdersSummary, ProductInventoryStatus, ProductRatingSummary) are captured
 - Stored procedures (AddCustomerFeedback, UpdateProductStock) are tracked
-- **No wishlist tables should be present** in either database or schema model

 ### 2. Explore Your Current E-Commerce Schema